-To test their reading ability pupils will be given an unseen extract from a novel.
+To test their reading ability, students will be given an unseen extract from a novel.
 They will then answer a series of questions on how it is written, considering the writer's use of language and structure and effect.
-To test their writing ability pupils will be given a photograph to describe or asked to write a piece of narrative writing to test their creative skills.
+To test their writing ability, students will be asked to write a piece of narrative or descriptive writing to test their creative skills.

 Paper 2: Writers' viewpoints and perspectives (50%)

-Pupils will be given two unseen texts, one non-fiction and one literary non-fiction.
+Students will be given two unseen texts, one non-fiction and one literary non-fiction.
 They will answer a series of questions to test their reading ability, considering how language is used for effect and how the two texts compare and contrast in terms of writers' attitudes.
-To test their writing ability pupils will be asked to write in a particular form, presenting a particular point of view, such as an article for a newspaper.
+To test their writing ability, students will be asked to write in a particular form, presenting a particular point of view, such as an article for a newspaper.

 English Literature GCSE